 A desirable MSP is one that actively seeks to help you in the long-term, regardless of the implications for their service fees; for example, can they assist in modernising your database architecture to help reduce costs but also assess whether migrating to a public/private/hybrid cloud infrastructure will truly deliver greater flexibility?
 You’ll know if they’re interested in helping you because they will have a lot of questions about your company, your system, your plans but very little about your budget.
 The more sensible questions they ask the better!

-The most successful Database MSPs of the future are likely to be those with many years’ referenceable experience of traditional database technologies, but have skills across the breadth of new IaaS and PaaS technologies such as AWS, Azure and Oracle Cloud.
+The most successful Database MSPs of the future are likely to be those with many years’ referenceable experience of traditional database technologies, but have skills across the breadth of new IaaS and PaaS technologies such as Oracle Cloud, Azure and AWS.
 They’ll offer prevention, early-warning, automation and self-service, whilst retaining a key element of personal service.
 Independence is clearly important, as is deep experience of your chosen database platform.
 Authors Note: Cloud migrations are not necessarily the answer to every question, so beware consultancies which don’t offer a variety of options!

-As a parting thought, much like in recruitment references are often asked for but rarely taken up, so any Modern Database MSP is likely to have many, many happy clients.
+As a parting thought, much like in employment, references are often asked for but rarely taken up, but surely any Modern Database MSP is likely to have many, many happy clients.
 Rather than talk to your potential suppliers favourite customer perhaps ask for a list of 10 customers and make the decision yourself as to which one to call?
-If they can’t give you 10, well, perhaps time to try elsewhere…
+If they can’t give you 10 then that might answer the question for you.

 Thanks for reading.